janraj/GitVersioning/README.md

 - When make the Git commit, based on the type of change, one of the TAG can be used.
 - Travis env variable is using inside the script, which has to be set at travis.

+## Script variables
+Script uses many variables, in which some we have to set and rest is  taken from travis default enviornment variables.
+- IMAGE_NAME: Name of the image you are going to push to the registry
+- version/VERSION: File present in GitHub for repersenting current version (If you are using different name please update the script)
+- TRAVIS_COMMIT_MESSAGE: We get from travis env variable.
+This is same as git commit message.
+- TRAVIS_BUILD_NUMBER: We get from travis env variable.
+- GH_TOKEN: Github tocken, you have to create a github api tocken and use with travis.
+- DOCKER_REGISTRY: Docker registry name
+- QUAY_USERNAME: Docker registry username
+- QUAY_PASSWORD: Docker registry password